SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/data-broker.html.md

 >**Info**: Devices that are forwarded using the data broker are charged like normal devices in the destination tenant.
 >
->Be aware of the following limitations of the data broker:<br>
+>Be aware of the following limitations of the data broker:
+>
 > * Cloud Remote Access cannot be used on the destination tenant.
 > * The management tenant cannot be used as data broker source tenant.
 > * Currently, the Fieldbus widget does not work on tenants that receive the fieldbus devices through data broker, as the corresponding data models are not synchronized.
-> * Data broker does not guarantee same order of messages on destination tenants as it was on source tenant.
+> * Data broker does not guarantee the same order of messages on destination tenants as it was on the source tenant.
 > * While we provide backwards compatibility, we can not ensure that data broker can send data to Cumulocity tenants which run on later Cumulocity versions than the source.

 ### <a name="data-broker-connectors"></a> Data connectors